lcamichigan/donation-thank-you-note/README.md

 It’s often convenient to combine several thank you notes into one PDF file, and you can do this with Ghostscript.

-to combine thank you notes into a PDF file named Notes.pdf on Windows, enter in
+To combine thank you notes into a PDF file named Notes.pdf on Windows, enter in
 PowerShell:

 ```powershell